divyaprabhakaran7/Data-Vis-Group-Project/README.md

 The chess data was collected from over 20,000 chess games from LiChess, source: https://www.kaggle.com/datasnaek/chess

+To run this project, download or clone the repository, and navigate to the top-level directory through Terminal.
+It should be named Data-Vis-Group-Project-master.
+If you are running python2.x, then issue: python -m SimpleHTTPServer in your application.
+If you are running python3.x, then issue: python -m http.server.
+You will now be running a local server on your machine.

+Open up your Google Chrome browser and go to the following URL: http://localhost:8000/Data-Vis-Group-Project-master.

 ## Interactivity

 The main way of interacting with our visualization is through the heatmap.